Integrated commerce vs. unified commerce: Understanding the key differences

 Why retailers are moving toward unified commerce

-Unified commerce goes beyond simply connecting channels — it creates a single source of truth across sales, operations and customer data.
+Unified commerce goes beyond simply connecting channels: It creates a single source of truth across sales, operations and customer data.
 Rather than patching together multiple systems, unified commerce operates on one centralized platform, eliminating data silos and ensuring real-time updates across all touchpoints.

-Key advantages of unified commerce:
+Key advantages of a unified commerce platform in retail:

 • Scalability: Retailers can expand without the complexity of managing integrations.